jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 ```
-JkUnit.ofFork(classpath.and(jarFile))
+JkUnit.of(classpath.and(classDir))
     .withClassesToTest(JkFileTree.of(classDir).include("**/*Test.class"))
     .withReportDir(reportDir)
     .withEnhancer(JkocoJunitEnhancer.of(reportDir))
     .run();
 ```

-This will launch Junit with Jacoco Agent and produce the coverage report in the __reportDir__.
+This run Junit with Jacoco Agent and produces the coverage report in the _reportDir_.

 ### Dependency Management

-For resolving dependencies you will mainly deal with following classes `JkScope`, `JkRepo`, `JkRepos`, `JkDependencies`, `JkModuleId`, `JkDependencyResolver`
+For resolving dependencies you mainly deal with following classes : `JkScope`, `JkRepo`, `JkRepos`, `JkDependencies`, `JkModuleId`, `JkDependencyResolver`

 ```